shapiromatron/litter_getter/README.md

 pubmed.connect('my-special-api-key')
 ```

-After submitting your tool credentials, a query can be submitted.
-The number of
-references returned and the IDs for the references can be extracted:
+If you're not using a key and a server returns 429 errors, you may want to try adding a key.
+A query can be submitted; the number of references returned and the IDs for the references can be extracted:

 ```python
 from litter_getter import pubmed